SamC148/SPFx/react-doccard-faq/README.md

 1. Build a SharePoint Online list named "FAQ"
 2. Rename Title column to "Question"
 3. Add 3 additional columns

-    a.
-Multiple lines of text column, toggle 'use rich text' to yes, name "Answer"
+    - Multiple lines of text column, toggle 'use rich text' to yes, name "Answer"
-    b.
-Choice column, Options "Work", "Personal", and "Hobby", name "Category"
+    - Choice column, Options "Work", "Personal", and "Hobby", name "Category"
-    c.
-Yes/no column, set default to No, name "Featured"
+    - Yes/no column, set default to No, name "Featured"
-    ***If you name your list or columns differently you will need to update the code to reflect the changes
 4. Add items to your list making sure to set some to 'yes' in the featured column
 5. Navigate to your sites workbench (https://<tenant>.sharepoint.com/sites/<your site>/_layouts/15/workbench.aspx)